Tanasiv/BigQuery/README.md

 # BigQuery
-Homework from GoIt courses on BigQuery
+Project from GoIt courses on BigQuery